Eryk Anders: Ultimate Fighting Championship

 Anders was scheduled to face Antônio Arroyo, replacing Andreas Michailidis, on November 14, 2020, at UFC Fight Night 183.
 Anders was cornering his teammate, Walt Harris on Fight Island in UFC 254 when he got the call to step in for Michailidis.
 At the weigh-ins, Anders weighed in at 187.5 pounds, one and a half pounds over the middleweight non-title fight limit.
 Anders eventually pulled out of the fight the next day as consequence of the weigh-cut and his bout was canceled.

 Anders faced Darren Stewart on March 13, 2021, at UFC Fight Night 187.
 Due to an illegal knee thrown by Anders in round one, the fight was declared a no contest.

 Anders faced Darren Stewart at light heavyweight in a rematch on June 12, 2021, at UFC 263.
 He won the fight via unanimous decision.

 Anders was scheduled to face Roman Dolidze on November 13, 2021, at UFC Fight Night 197.
 However, Anders was pulled the event for undisclosed reasons, and he was replaced by Kyle Daukaus.

 Anders faced André Muniz, replacing injured Dricus Du Plessis, on December 11, 2021, at UFC 269.
 He lost the fight via an armbar submission in the first round.

 Anders faced Jun Yong Park on May 21, 2022, at UFC Fight Night 206.
 He lost the bout via split decision.

 Anders faced Kyle Daukaus on December 3, 2022 at UFC on ESPN 42.
 He won the bout via TKO stoppage in the second round.

 Anders faced Marc-André Barriault on June 10, 2023, at UFC 289.
 He lost the bout via unanimous decision.
 The bout won the Fight of the Night bonus award.

 Anders faced Jamie Pickett on March 2, 2024, at UFC Fight Night 238.
 He won the fight by unanimous decision.

 Anders was scheduled to face former UFC Middleweight Champion Chris Weidman on November 9, 2024 at UFC 309.
 However, Anders withdrew on the day of the event because of food poisoning the night before and the bout was scrapped.
 The bout was rescheduled for UFC 310 on December 7, 2024 in a 195 lb catchweight bout.
 He won the fight by technical knockout via ground punches at the end of the second round.

 Anders faced Christian Leroy Duncan on August 9, 2025 at UFC on ESPN 72.
 He lost the fight via a technical knockout via spinning back elbow and ground and pound near the end of the first round.

+Anders faced Brad Tavares on March 14, 2026, at UFC Fight Night 269.
+He won the fight by unanimous decision and subsequently retired from mixed martial arts competition.